AramHovhannisyan/intent-ai-ad-exchange/README.md

 1. Checks for matches by geolocation, category properties, and bids with a sum of 0.1 and ad URL if there is a match.
 2. It bids zero and with null value in ad property, if the blocked category is found in the blocked categories array, or if there is no match for the geolocation and category.

-There are 2 pre-configured campaigns.
+There are 2 pre-configured campaigns with sample data.

-To get, register or delete them, use the /campaigns endpoint with a GET, POST and DELETE endpoint

 # Instructions

 To run the project, run `docker compose up --build`

+To get, register or delete them, use the /campaigns endpoint with a GET, POST and DELETE endpoint

 Get Campaigns